 The USA Mathematical Talent Search (USAMTS) is a free mathematics competition open to all United States high school students.
 Students may enter the competition at any time of the academic year.

-This program under the supervision of the Indiana Association of School Principals, is a unique inter-scholastic academic competition program which allows Indiana's senior high, junior/middle, and elementary school students an opportunity to compete in academics similar to the way they compete in athletics.
+Indiana Academic Competitions, (which was known in the past as IACE or Indiana Academic Competitions for Excellence) is a part of the Indiana Association of School Principals (IASP), Department of Student Programs.
+It is a unique inter-scholastic academic competition program which allows Indiana’s senior high, junior/middle, and elementary school students an opportunity to compete in academics similar to the way they compete in athletics.

 This competition is a non-profit, independent, educational service agency that provides a public forum to showcase academic excellence and places academic achievement in a position of prestige.
 This is an opportunity for students to succeed and excel in their academics along with promoting group membership and encouraging self-sufficiency.
 This competition is open to all public and nonpublic schools in Kentucky.